mohanr/mohanr.github.io/_posts/2018-08-06-TensorFlow-Recipes.md

 Here I've collected some Tensorflow recipes some of which are my answers to Stackoverflow questions.
 Not all though.
 Some are code samples I built for myself to understand Tensorflow.
 I plan to add more explanations and some diagrams to make the code clearer.

+The Tensorflow version that I used was 1.10.
+I mention this because the framework is under constant development.

 ### How to get values of each row in a matrix according to the max and secondary value indexes which I got from another matrix ?

 {% highlight Python %}